panva/node-oidc-provider/README.md

 [JSON Web Key (JWK) Thumbprint][feature-thumbprint].

 ### Clients
-To add pre-established clients use the `addClient` method on a Provider instance.
+To add pre-established clients use the `addClient` method on a oidc-provider instance.
 This accepts a metadata object and returns a Promise, fulfilled with the Client object, rejected with a validation or other errors that may have been encountered.
 At the very least you must provide client_id, client_secret and redirect_uris.
 See the rest of the available metadata [here][client-metadata].